-Thus, together with the first level units and their numerous important functions such as maintenance, recovery and transport (Fig. 4), there were basic G 2 support elements (military communications) and civil-military co-operation (CIMIC) units, the two infantry companies with the stated reconnaissance, engineer and medical companies – in total six companies formed the field force.
+Thus, together with the first level units and their numerous important functions such as maintenance, recovery and transport, there were basic G 2 support elements (military communications) and civil-military co-operation (CIMIC) units, the two infantry companies with the stated reconnaissance, engineer and medical companies – in total six companies formed the field force.

-Essential for the mission was the ability of all units to act in concert with the infantry while performing tasks under combat conditions.
+Essential for the mission was the ability of all units to act in concert with the infantry while undertaking assignments under combat conditions.
 In addition, these activities were supplemented by other special skills, such as mine clearance, reconnaissance and medical support.
 Missions were almost always undertaken by the various units acting as a group.
 This strategy was previously known as use of 'combined arms' – a term which has now taken on a very real meaning for me.
-In situations in which the engineers are required to construct secure positions (checkpoints or combat outposts) or improve a ford (Fig. 5) under fire and, under similar conditions, the medics need to tend to casualties and evacuate these by land or air, it rapidly becomes clear that everyone needs to pull together.
+In situations in which the engineers are required to construct secure positions (checkpoints or combat outposts) or improve a ford under fire and, under similar conditions, the medical services need to tend to casualties and evacuate these by land or air, it rapidly becomes clear that everyone needs to pull together.

 Irrespective of whether the mission involved securing territory (i.e. holding already controlled areas), patrols in controlled zones or those in which insurgents (the Taliban) were present, or operations to gain territory – the only option was to work together.

-These experiences, including that of working in an atmosphere of genuine mutual support, were of considerable value for me personally.
-It was also very satisfying to observe that the prestige enjoyed by many of the enabler units was significantly enhanced because of this co-operative approach and also because of their willingness to carry out their duties under given conditions.
-It is for this reason that the mutual respect between the various branches of the services and particularly the perception of specialised skills, such as logistics, maintenance, engineering and medical support, is now better than ever.
-I feel competent to say this with some justification, having served in the GAF for nearly 23 years.
+For me, these experiences, including that of working in an atmosphere of genuine mutual support, were of considerable value.
+It was also very satisfying to observe that the prestige enjoyed by many of the enabler units was significantly enhanced because of this approach and also because of their willingness to carry out their duties under these conditions.
+It is because of this that the mutual respect between the various branches of the services, and particularly the perception of specialised skills, such as logistics, maintenance, engineering and medical support, is now better than ever.
+And I can say this with some justification, having served in the Bundeswehr for nearly 23 years.

 But there is a downside to everything...

 I can clearly remember my first experience of duty under fire when, as an Initial Reaction Force, we were instructed to relieve a unit that had been ambushed.
-The feeling on the way to the TICs (troops in contact) was difficult to describe, but predominant was everyone’s hope that we would be able to extract our comrades.
+The feeling on the way to the TICs (troops in contact) was difficult to describe, but the predominant hope of all was that we would be able to extract our comrades.